 a motion for waiver of credit counseling because of incapacity, disability (as defined in § 109(h)(4)) or active military duty in a combat zone, under § 109(h)(4).

-A Statement of No Employment Income, form available at www.flnb.uscourts.gov, if the Chapter 11 individual debtor is unable to file copies of all payment advices or other evidence of payment received within 60 days before the petition date in accordance with 11 U.S.C. § 521(a)(1)(B)(iv) because he/she has no income.
+A statement of no employment income, form available online, if the Chapter 11 individual debtor is unable to file copies of all payment advices or other evidence of payment received within 60 days before the petition date in accordance with 11 U.S.C. § 521(a)(1)(B)(iv) because he/she has no income.

-If the debtor is a corporation other than a governmental unit, a Corporate Ownership Statement must be filed with the petition.
-This Statement should disclose all corporations that directly or indirectly own 10% or more of the class of the corporation’s equity interests.
-The Statement must be provided even if there are no entities to report.
-This form is available at www.flnb.uscourts.gov.
+If the debtor is a corporation other than a governmental unit, a corporate ownership statement, form available online, must be filed with the petition.
+This statement should disclose all corporations that directly or indirectly own 10% or more of the class of the corporation’s equity interests.
+The statement must be provided even if there are no entities to report.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms referenced within this rule are 1) Local Form LF-16 (Statement of No Employment Income); 2) Local Form LF-2 (Corporate Ownership Statement); 3) Official Form B121 (Statement of Social Security Number); and Local Form LF-18 (Motion for Determination and Waiver of Debtor’s Duty to Comply with the Credit Counseling Requirement Under 11 U.S.C.
+Section 109(h)(4)).

 2020 Amendment